tytydraco/yessleep/out/This_is_the_truth_about_the_birdhouses_my_greatgrandfather_built_and_the_hell_that_followed_them_God_Im_so_sorry_Eli_I_promise_I_didnt_know.md

 My great-grandfather unlatched the lock and pulled it open.
 The music of death swept through our home, followed by Eli’s parents shortly after.
 Sounds of anger, sorrow, and disbelief: the holy trinity of despair.
 Wails that wavered my faith in God.

 Mom guided me upstairs while Antonio went to go speak with them in our kitchen.
-They were pleading with him, but I couldn’t comprehend about what.
+They were pleading with him, but I couldn’t comprehend what they were pleading for.

 \- - - - -